Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections: Data Analysis

 \subsection{COVID-19 in Miami and Montr\'{e}al}

 To illustrate the model utility in practice, we analyzed data from the first two waves of COVID-19 in Miami-Dade County (Miami), Florida in the United States and Montr\'{e}al, Qu\'{e}bec in Canada.
 These locations were chosen as both were severely affected by COVID-19, with Montr\'{e}al having the highest death rate in Canada and Miami-Dade County having the third highest case rate in the United States (NYT COVID tracker).
 These two locations also provide an interesting comparative case study as they have very different trends in case and death rates over time.
 As illustrated by Figure \ref{fig:observed_data}, while Miami saw a significant increase in cases and a small increase in deaths in the second wave, Montr\'{e}al had similar case rates during both waves, but a large decrease in the death rate during the second wave.
+Based on these trends, we hypothesize that the relative importance of cases and deaths will be different between the two cities and over time within each city.

 Case and death data for Miami-Dade county was obtained from the New York Times, based on reports from state and local health agencies \citep{NYtimesdata}.
 Miami hospitalization data was obtained from the Miami-Dade COVID Project \citep{williams2021lessons, miamicovidproject} and provides the number of COVID-19 positive patients admitted on each day.
-The case and death counts start on March 11, 2020 when the first case occurred in the county, however hospitalization data is not available until April 2, 2020.
+The counts of newcase and death counts start on March 11, 2020 when the first case occurred in the county, however hospitalization data is not available until April 2, 2020.
 The missing hospitalization data was imputed using data augmentation.
 The population size was set at $N =$ 2,701,767, the value reported by the 2020 U.S. census.
-Daily case, hospitalization, and death counts for Montr\'{e}al were obtained from the National Institute of Public Health of Qu\'{e}bec \cite{montrealData}, with the first positive case reported on March 5, 2020.
+Daily counts of new cases, hospital admissions, and deaths for Montr\'{e}al were obtained from the National Institute of Public Health of Qu\'{e}bec \citep{montrealData}, with the first positive case reported on March 5, 2020.
 The population size for Montr\'{e}al was set to $N =$ 1,762,949 as this was the value reported in the 2021 Canadian Census of Population.